mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

 }
 ```

-In the `background: linear-gradient` definition we start with an orientation of 45deg.
-This will slant the gradient going from bottom-left (0%) to top-right (100%).
-It starts with the color black and when is about ~25% through we start transitioning to the next color.
-In this case the "color" is transparent and starts at 25% as well.
-This causes transition between black and transparent to be immediate leaving a solid-looking triangle shape.
+In the `background: linear-gradient(...)` definition we start with an orientation of 45deg.
+This will slant the gradient and go from bottom-left (0%) to top-right (100%).
+It starts with the color black and when it moves ~25% through we start transitioning to the next color.
+In this case the next "color" is transparent and starts at 25% as well.
+This causes an immediate transition between black and transparent value leaving a solid-looking triangle shape in place.
 We do the same towards the end of the gradient range to get a triangle shape on the top right.

 Note: The `.5%` added on the first black value helps in avoiding a very thin gap that can appear between it and the actual transparent value that only appears when all the pieces are put together.